BridgesLab/FellowshipWorkshopDocuments/Sponsor_Statement.md

 ## Letters of Support

-In addition to this sponsors statement, you will need letters of support from key collaborators and resources.
+In addition to this sponsors statement, you will need letters of support from key collaborators and resources (for more details on this see [Supporting Documents](Supporting_Documents)).
 This should include both scientific letters of support, and potentially other mentors (such as review committee members).
 These are separate from your letters of reference which are submitted anonymously and separate from these letters.

 ## Suggestions and Ideas